7 Habits That May Help Prevent Breast Cancer

 Schedule your mammogram

 Mammograms detect malignant tumors and other abnormalities that can’t be felt with a self-exam.
-The National Cancer Institute points to studies showing that such screening helps to reduce breast cancer-related deaths in women ages 40 to 74, and especially over age 50.
+The National Cancer Institute highlights research that shows such screening helps to reduce breast cancer-related deaths in women ages 40 to 74, and especially over age 50.
 If you’re 40 or older and have never scheduled a mammogram, don’t put it off any longer.
 Talk to your doctor about when starting mammograms is right for you.
 Here’s what you should know about the latest government mammogram guidelines.

 Know your family’s health history

-If your doctor asks you about your family history of breast cancer and you admit that you don’t really know, now is the time to obtain such details.
+If your doctor asks you about your family history of breast cancer and you admit that you don’t really know, now is the time to obtain those details.
 Speak to your family and take note of their health history.
-About eight out of 10 women who get breast cancer don’t actually have a family history of it, but having close blood relatives with breast cancer raises your risk of getting breast cancer yourself.
+About five to 10 percent of breast cancer is believed to be hereditary, which means it occurs directly from gene changes, or mutations, that are passed on from a parent, according to the American Cancer Society.
 And if your mother, sister, or daughter had a breast cancer diagnosis, your own risk nearly doubles.
 Staying in the know about your family members’ health can provide helpful insight for you and your doctor.
 Always be aware of these breast cancer symptoms.

-- Rachel Beller, MS, RD, Founder of Beller Nutritional Institute.
+- Rachel Beller, MS, RD, a dietitian and founder of Beller Nutritional Institute, Beverly Hills